Tell Us About Your Case >

 Dealing with a difficult divorce

-Getting a Divorce – Help & Advice
+Getting a Divorce: Help & Advice

 Common questions to consider as you plan for divorce

-• If children are involved, who will they live with?
+• If children are involved who will they live with?
 What contact arrangements will be made?

 • Arrangements for any pets that are co-owned.

-• Who should keep which possessions?
+• Who will keep which possessions?

-• Who will pay for what?
+• Who pays what?

-Engaging in divorce proceedings
+Starting divorce proceedings

-• Preparing your divorce petition, outlining the reason for the relationship ending
+• Preparing your divorce petition outlining the reason for the relationship ending

 • Submitting the petition